Pudhea Paadhai

-Pudhea Paadhai is a 1989 Indian Tamil-language drama film written and directed by R. Parthiban in his directorial debut.
+Pudhea Paadhai is a 1989 Indian Tamil-language crime drama film written and directed by R. Parthiban in his directorial debut.
 The film stars Parthiban as an inhumane ruffian who gets reformed by his rape victim (Seetha), while V. K. Ramasamy, Manorama, Nassar, Sridhar, Kuyili and Sathyapriya appear in supporting roles.

 Pudhea Paadhai was released on 14 April 1989 and emerged a box-office success, while also winning several accolades including two National Film Awards, and two Tamil Nadu State Film Awards.
 It was remade in Kannada in 1990 as Hosa Jeevana, in Hindi in 1991 as Benaam Badsha, in 1991 in Telugu as Rowdy Gaari Pellam and in 1996 in Malayalam as Swarnakireedam.